-With a love of trekking and photography, an extensive multi-cultural journey, mentor, counsellor and coach, Nick’s an animated public speaker, preacher, lecturer and member of his church’s Tithe Grant Committee; he’s a single father with three adult children.
+With a love of trekking and photography, an extensive multi-cultural journey, mentor, counselor, and therapeutic coach, Nick’s an animated public speaker, preacher, and lecturer.

 Andrew has been involved in the development and management of One Life International since 2000 when, after taking early retirement from Royal Mail, he began working with Nick Crowder.
 Andrew worked within Royal Mail for over 30 years, in personnel development and operational management.

-He was awarded by Brunel University a PhD in Human Learning for his thesis “Experimenting with Self-Organised Learning for Organisational Growth; a Person Centred Approach”.
-His passion toward developing ways to support people to take responsibility for their own learning and to contribute fully to whatever they are involved with continues; this has included founding the College of Self-Organised Learning with Nick Crowder and Professors Laurie Thomas and Sheila Harri-Augstein, the creators of Self Organised Learning.
+He was awarded by Brunel University a Ph.D. in Human Learning for his thesis “Experimenting with Self-Organised Learning for Organisational Growth; a person-centered Approach”.
+His passion for developing ways to support people to take responsibility for their own learning and to contribute fully to whatever they are involved with continues; this has included founding the College of Self-Organised Learning with Nick Crowder and Professors Laurie Thomas and Sheila Harri-Augstein, the creators of Self Organised Learning.

 Andrew is married with 2 adult daughters and an elder in his local church, with a passion for hiking.

 Alastair is co-founder and Director of Tricordant, a Christian-based organisational consultancy working with a diverse range of clients from NHS and Councils to international NGOs, including WorldVision, Tearfund and Forest People Programme, and global pharmaceutical companies.
 Prior to that, he spent 15 years in NHS senior management including as Chief Executive and Non-Executive Director in the NHS for 12 years, a Visiting Fellow at Brunel Business School, and co-founder and Treasurer of the European Organisation Design Forum.